paxswill/evesrp/doc/auth.rst

   :py:meth:`AuthMethod.view` method can be implemented to handle requests made to ``login/safe_name`` where ``safe_name`` is the output of :py:attr:`AuthMethod.safe_name`\.
+* Finally, the initializer should be overridden to provide a default name for your :py:class:`AuthMethod` other than ``Base Authentication``.
 * Finally, the initializer can be overridden to handle specialized configurations.